IdentityModel/Documentation/docs/aspnetcore/worker.rst

 and additional customization.
 This returns the typical builder for the HTTP client factory to add aditional handlers.

-It is also possible to add the handler to any HTTP client registration using the ``AddUserAccessTokenHandler`` extension method
+It is also possible to add the handler to any HTTP client registration using the ``AddClientAccessTokenHandler`` extension method
 (which optionally also takes a token client name), e.g. a typed client::

     services.AddHttpClient<MyClient>(client =>